Updated: Mar 18

 Kapha is described as “what makes things stick together”, and it is the container for Vata and Pitta.
 The Kapha element gives lubrication and stability to the body and its tissues.
 It also facilitates the restoration of the body.
 It is the entire solid structure of our body.

 Kapha Body Type

 However, Kapha can increase through excessive sweet, salty, and alkaline foods and heavy, oily, or fatty foods.
-Also, through a sedentary lifestyle, lack of exercise, and excessive daydreaming puts Kapha in imbalance.
-Whereas Vata increases with age, Kapha is mainly associated with childhood, the morning and early part of the evening.
+Also, a sedentary lifestyle, lack of exercise, and excessive daydreaming put Kapha in imbalance.
+Whereas Vata increases with age, Kapha is mainly associated with childhood, the morning and the early part of the evening.
 Kapha governs the winter, but also early spring.

 When Kapha gets vitiated or corrupted, a Kapha dosha person may feel drowsy, sleepy, and has a sweet taste in the mouth.
 They are also inclined to feel cold quickly, have an itchy throat, excessive salivation, heaviness in the body, whiteness in eyes, urine and faeces, mental and physical weariness, inertness, to feeling depressed (as we are not living in challenging times enough)!
 So if you have Kapha in yourself, you might feel this tiny bit more down this winter, but you can try to bring Kapha back into balance.

 A corrupted Kapha dosha can get treated with pungent, bitter, astringent, sharp, and hot food and movement.
 Going for regular walks is for a Kapha type necessary.
 Maybe the yoga practises should be more movement-oriented rather than just hanging out in a yin or restorative posture.
 Inversions are good for Kaphas!